T of C

 These ten flaws are elsewhere included in lists of 十二病 12 flaws.
 See also 10 defects (十疵 shi ci) and compare this discussion of 12 flaws).
 In another list the other two flaws are:

-Before these rules, though, the passage has general comments such as to maintain a sense of reverence towards the qin whether or not there is someone around, always carry the qin in your left hand, when playing sit upright in the right position, look at your left hand, do not make unnecessary movements or tense up, but keep the energy in balance.
+Before these rules, though, the general comments in this section are all quite widespread.
+This includes requirements to maintain a sense of reverence towards the qin whether or not there is someone around, always carry the qin in your left hand, when playing sit upright in the right position, look at your left hand, do not make unnecessary movements or tense up, but keep the energy in balance.

 Go to Section 5 text on next page.